 I’ve got all of you, dear readers!

-Chapter 16 of my most recent book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow, includes a practice specifically designed to help ease the pain of loneliness.
+Note: Chapter 16 of How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow includes a practice specifically designed to help ease the pain of loneliness, and my newest book, How to Live Well with Chronic Pain and Illness: A Mindful Guide, contains an entire section on isolation and loneliness.